DRAGON QUEST II – SQUARE ENIX

 This game starts fun, but goes downhill quickly.
 The devs way of making the game more difficult is to make it more tedious.
 The fights dont get harder, no strategy is required whatsoever.
 The difficulty comes from their dungeons, which as you progress through the game, turn into a mess of random doors and hallways that go in loops, or take you back to the beginning.
 For hours.
 No puzzles to stump you, no strong bosses to overcome, just tedious guesswork to find the end of a cave.
 This game is obnoxious, and to be honest the story isnt interesting enough to bother slogging through the tedium.
 Save your money and get a better game.

 We love the original Dragon Warrior/Quest.
 It was our first RPG and still one of our favorites.
 However, many people say this sequel isnt as good… BUT, we think this game is amazing!
 Its the perfect blend of simplicity and customization.
 The first was very simple and the third has a lot of options.
 This DQ is a great mix.
-And now that it is updated to fit iPhone X, Im really really enjoying it!
+And now that it is updated to fit iPhone X, Im really really enjoying it.

 Love Dragon Quest, always have since the original on the NES but the last update they put out to match the iPhone X screen resulted in the return button to barely work on the iPhone 7 Plus.
 This is highly frustrating and seriously takes away from the game play.